AngelosStam/therapease/README.md

 - Click Appointments → see Requests tab.
 - Select a request → set or tweak the date/time → click Approve.
 - Switch to Upcoming Sessions → verify your calendar → modify/cancel as needed.
-- Use MyAccount → Clients to view client list & open history cards.
+- Use MyAccount → View client list & open history cards.
 - Use MyAccount → Access Management to handle new client registrations.

 ### Guest→Client Workflow

 - Guest visits Home → clicks Book an Appointment → views info card → submits request.
-- Therapist approves → you receive email → attend free consultation.
+- Therapist approves → attend free consultation.
 - If you choose to continue, register under Register tab → wait for therapist approval → log in.
 - As Client, go to Book an Appointment → pick date/time & message only → submit.
 - Use My Account to view past sessions and manage upcoming ones (modify/cancel).